LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 - opty: Requires Python <=3.6.
 Can be installed manually in a new conda environment with Python 3.6.
 - rpy2: Requires R <= 4.0.
 Can be installed manually in a new conda environemt with R 3.6.

 If you require the above packages or older versions of existing ones, you should use **Legacy Default Environment** or [create a conda environment](#how-do-i-create-a-conda-environment) with your custom package versions.
-Please email us at [jupyterteam@ucdavis.edu](mailto:jupyterteam@ucdavis.edu) if you have concerns or issues with the new environment.
+Please email us at [jupyterteam@ucdavis.edu](mailto:jupyterteam@ucdavis.edu) if you have concerns or issues with the new JupyterLab environment.

 ## How do I access RStudio?